 Free the Artists of Tibet

-Update: Achok Phulshung was released February 2, 2017, after serving a 4 year sentence.
+Update: Achok Phulshung was released February 2, 2017 after serving his full four year sentence.

-Update: Pema Thinley and Chakdor were released October 3, 2016, after serving a 4 year sentence.
+Update: Pema Thinley and Chakdor were released October 3, 2016 after serving their full four year sentences.

 Update: Pema Rigzin was released from prison October 23, 2015, after serving nearly 11 months of a more than two-year sentence for producing banned patriotic Tibetan songs.